nrjohnstone/Keda.ExternalScaler.Hangfire/readme.md

 ## Prerequisites

 ### YTT - Yaml Templating Tool
-This is used to template out the Kubernetes yaml files.
+This is used to template out the Kubernetes yaml files so it can be deployed to different environments easily from a developers laptop
 Get it from here https://get-ytt.io/

 ### Container Registry